austvik/openhab-addons/bundles/org.openhab.binding.nanoleaf/README.md

 Nanoleaf provides a bunch of devices of which some are connected to Wifi whereas other use the new Thread Technology.
 This binding only supports devices that are connected through Wifi.

-Currently Nanoleaf's "Light Panels" and "Canvas/Shapes" devices are supported.

-The binding supports two thing types: controller and lightpanel.

 The controller thing is the bridge for the individually attached panels/canvas and can be perceived as the Nanoleaf device at the wall as a whole (either called "light panels", "canvas" or "shapes" by Nanoleaf).
 With the controller thing you can control channels which affect all panels, e.g. selecting effects or setting the brightness.